Matthew 13 – Observations

 The kingdom of heaven is like:

-The kingdom of heaven is like a man who planted good seed; some of which fell on the rocks, some on shallow ground and others in good soil.
-The kingdom of heaven is like ….
+The kingdom of heaven is like a man who planted good seed.
+Some of which fell on the rocks, some on shallow ground and others in good soil.
+The kingdom of heaven is like …

 What I love about this chapter is that Jesus did not stop at just one illustration.
-He kept breaking it down knowing that there were different types of people in his audience and in the body of those who would later read his words.
-Knowing that we all have various experiences he gave different examples so we could truly understand what the kingdom of heaven is.
+He kept breaking it down knowing that there were different types of people in His audience.
+He knew there would be a diverse set of people who would later read His words.

-For the farmer or the gardener the kingdom of heaven is likened to a seed.
+For the farmer or the gardener, the kingdom of heaven is likened to a seed.
 Seeds are readily available in that every fruit has them.
 Ultimately a seed is planted to yield a crop but there are things that have to be dealt with such as the condition of the soil, weeds and pests.

 To the baker or the person who likes to cook, the kingdom of heaven is like a tiny mustard seed or a pinch of leaven–a little goes a long way.

 Isn’t it amazing that the death of one man over 2000 years ago is enough to save the souls of the billions of people who have walked the earth?
 A little goes a long way.
 Salvation will never run out.
 All who believe in the Lord Jesus Christ can be saved.

 To the business person, the kingdom of heaven is like hidden treasure or a precious pearl.
 There will never be any possession or position worth more than being in the family of God.

 the good is separated from the bad.
 There is no discrimination when it comes to

 The gift of salvation is freely given to one and all.
 God doesn’t hold back because we belong to the ‘wrong nation’ of people.
 We are all loved by God.
 He wants to save each and every one of us.

 This message belongs to all of us.
 We should not practice exclusivity.
-We should not pick and choose who we share the good news of the kingdom with – it belongs to all of us.
+We should not pick and choose who we share the good news of the kingdom with because it belongs to all of us.

-Father I am grateful that you are no respecter of persons.
-Thank you for sending your son to die for the sins of the whole world.
+Father, I am grateful that You are no respecter of persons.
+Thank You for sending Your son to die for the sins of the whole world.
 Help us to share the message of the kingdom of heaven far and wide.
 In Jesus’ name.
 Amen.